 Dr Eva Seemann, German Historical Institute Paris (prize winner 2023)

-With great narrative talent, Jürgen Goldstein traces the short and extremely eventful life of the writer, translator, explorer, revolutionary and draughtsman Georg Forster (1754-1794).
+With great narrative talent, Jürgen Goldstein traces the short and extremely eventful life of the writer, translator, explorer, revolutionary and artist Georg Forster (1754-1794).
 He focuses on Forster's perception of nature and foreign peoples by means of numerous texts.

 In this fundamental work on the history of reception and 18th-century research, Mark-Georg Dehrmann reconstructs the reception of the works of the writer and philosopher Anthony Ashley Cooper, the third Earl of Shaftesbury(1671-1713), from the beginnings to Wieland and Herder in a scholarly and linguistically masterful manner.